Skip to content

 Employees who have been caught in a vortex of managerial abuse are often subjected to ongoing abuse even after their presence at the workplace has ended.

-Financial abuse
+Economic abuse

 If the employer has requested that the employee not serve through their notice period, or the employee has received a severance agreement that stipulates that attendance is not desired, then the employee is entitled to continued payments from the employer even if their presence at the workplace has ended.